rainbow-arena/rainbow-arena/README.md

 ### History
 #### First version
 In the initial version of Rainbow Arena, I rolled my own ECS, `ces.lua`, since I was in the mindset of doing most things myself.
 I think that was good in the long run, because it helped me understand ECSs.
-What wasn't good was that I avoided object-orientation as much as possible.
+What wasn't good was that I avoided classes and object orientation as much as possible.

 The event system complements the ECS well.
 It was (and still is) implemented with `hump.signal`.